 “Yes!
 We also get boobs.
 What else can start to happen?”
 The classroom is alive with twitters of engagement.
 The girls are not afraid to answer questions and get involved in the discussions that follow.
 For many of these girls, something as everyday as periods is not something which is freely discussed at home.
 Some may have conservative, or absent parents or family members.

 The Thope tutors have essentially created a safe space for young township girls to learn about and discuss topics which are difficult and important topics concerning young girls in any environment, but especially so for young girls living in a township in South Africa.
 Most young girls in suburbia would, for example, have more access to information on periods and more than likely their parents will purchase them sanitary pads or tampons upon the arrival of the first period.
 But most of the young girls growing up in townships, where poverty, violence and teenage pregnancies are prevalent, will notice the changes in their bodies but have no access to support networks with whom to share or discuss these changes.

 And this is where Thope is essential in affecting a positive difference to the environment of young girls.
 By mentoring and tutoring young girls, they initiate and inspire a culture of informed and engaged young women who enter the world after school on a confident footing.
 Those women are then able to step up and continue to encourage the education of the young girls still to come.

-Thope Foundation has been running this programme, amongst others, since 2013 and they always appreciate any funding that can assist in keeping their essential and valuable programmes running.
+Thope Foundation has been running the Tutor and Mama Mentor programmes, amongst others, since 2013 and they always appreciate any funding that can assist in keeping their essential and valuable programmes running.
 For the Tutor Programme in particular they need to cover tutor transport costs, a snack consisting of a sandwich and hot chocolate for 40 – 50 pupils every Saturday, and any printing costs for required handouts.
 There are many ways to support Thope.
 Please visit www.thopefoundation.org for more information on how to donate and support this NGO.